MyersResearchGroup/myersresearchgroup.github.io/content/authors/Ben-Hatch/_index.md

 - Genetic Design Automation Area
 - VisBOL Tool
 ---
-Ben Hatch is a second-year undergraduate student at the University of Utah studying computer science.
+Ben Hatch is a third-year undergraduate student at the University of Utah studying computer science.
 His current research focus is visualization tools for synthetic biology.
-Most recently, Ben has been devloping VisBOL 2.0, an open-source web-based visualization tool for synthetic biology designs.
+Most recently, Ben has been devloping SynBioHub 3, an open-source web-based design repository for synthetic biology designs.